stianst/keycloak-oidc-cli/README.md

 # Keycloak OpenID Connect CLI

 Keycloak OpenID Connect CLI provides a CLI interface to obtain tokens from an OpenID Connect provider.

+Features include:

+* Multiple configuration contexts to easily switch between different providers, flows, accounts, etc.
+* Supports a range of different OAuth and OpenID Connect flows
+* Decode JWT tokens into a human-readable JSON representation
+* Invoke the providers token introspection endpoint to decode and verify tokens
+* Integration with `kubectl`
+* Token cache

-The following flows are supported:
+The following flows are supported to obtain tokens:

-* Authorization Code with PKCE
+* Authorization Code with PKCE: Uses the system browser to obtain tokens
-* Client Credentials
+* Client Credentials: Uses client credentials to obtain tokens for service accounts
-* Device Authorization Grant
+* Device Authorization Grant: Enables login via an external device
-* Password Grant (not recommended)

-Configuration, and optionally cached tokens, are stored in `USER_HOME/.kc/oidc.yaml`.
-With support for multiple configuration context.
+* Password Grant: Uses username and password to obtain tokens.
+Not recommended for anything beyond development purposes.

 ## Installation